codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 <script src="https://gist.github.com/codenart/22ab375e9ab434ad549ec21ee64cd1f6.js">
 </script>

 In the example above, what we expect is a string concatenation.
-But I've put there a number and it just works.
+But We've put there a number and it just works.
 This is a smart feature of JavaScript which automatically convert the number to a string before the operation is processed and help us to simplify our works.

-Generally, in many other programming languages, type conversion must be done explicitly by writing extra lines of code.
-We'll talk about explicit conversion in a few later tutorials.
+Besides `Number` and `String`, there are some more common types which are designed to make programming languages more flexible and give us more possibilities to express our needs to computers.
+Fundamental programming is all about those types and their uses.

 Since automatic type conversion is a very important feature in JavaScript, we'll mention it again and again whenever we meet a new Type.
 For the two basic Types we're talking about in this tutorial, there's only 1 way automatic conversion `Number -> String`.
 No vice-versa.
 Please take note of this. :D

+Generally, in many other programming languages, type conversion must be done explicitly by writing extra lines of code.
+JavaScript also provides methods for explicit type conversion and we'll cover the topic in a few later tutorials.

 ## The concept of Variable